namharuma/Mail2Telegram/README.md

 2. Configure `config.py`:
    - Copy `config-template.py` and rename it to `config.py`
-   - Fill in the necessary configuration information (only supports Outlook email accounts without two-factor authentication)
+   - Fill in the necessary configuration details (only Outlook and Gmail are supported; if your account has 2FA enabled, please obtain an application password from your account)

 3. Configure `docker-compose.yml`:
    - Open the `docker-compose.yml` file and add the following environment variables: